Debt Collection Strategies: What the Best Agencies Actually Do

 Strategy 3: Jurisdiction-Specific Legal Tools

-Every jurisdiction has legal mechanisms designed for debt recovery.
-The agencies with the highest recovery rates know these tools and deploy them strategically.
 Germany's Mahnverfahren (€36 filing fee, 4-8 weeks).
 France's injonction de payer (30 days to enforceable order).
 The UK's statutory demand (21 days or face insolvency proceedings).
-Belgium's IOS procedure (30-45 days for undisputed B2B debts).
+An agency that doesn't know these specific tools is sending generic letters and hoping for the best.

 Strategy 4: The Decision-Maker Path